Vitamin K Supplements

 Vitamin K is an essential vitamin, a nutrient that your body requires for health and well-being but cannot manufacture on its own.
 Without an adequate supply of vitamin K, your body cannot form clots to stop bleeding if you sustain an injury or undergo surgery.
 In addition, vitamin K is important for bone health and has other important functions in the body.

-What Does Vitamin K Do?
+What Is Vitamin K Good For?

 Vitamin K produces a protein that is important in blood clotting and bone metabolism.
 It is claimed, but not proven, that vitamin k supports the maintenance of strong bones, improves bone density, and decreases the risk of fractures.
 Vitamin K may also help keep blood pressure lower by enabling the heart to pump blood freely through the body.